-Put all the ingredients – except the stock – in a large stewpot.
+Put all the ingredients––except the broth––in a large stewpot.

-Simmer adding heated stock for about 15 minutes, or until the bread has fallen apart, then season to taste.
+Simmer adding heated broth for about 15 minutes, or until the bread has fallen apart, then season to taste.

 Remove the herbal pouch and whir the soup in the blender, adding more stock if necessary.

 Serve sprinkled with more freshly torn basil and good olive oil dribbled in abundance.